Tommy Sheppard (politician): Parliamentary career

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Sheppard attempted to stand to be MSP in the 2026 Holyrood election, but did not get selected.
+He now works as a columnist at The National.

 Personal life

 In 2016, he told John Pienaar on BBC Radio 5 Live that he had taken amphetamines and cannabis when he was younger.

 Sheppard is a humanist, and in 2022 was elected chair of the All-Party Parliamentary Humanist Group, whose secretariat is provided by Humanists UK.
 He is also an honorary associate of the National Secular Society.

 Sheppard is a co-founder and former manager and promoter of The Stand Comedy Clubs in Edinburgh, Glasgow and Newcastle.